Experience a Safer Ride During Winter with Winter Tires

 You've got questions.
 The Drive has answers.

 Q: Do snow tires actually make a difference?

 A: Yes, it can't be overstated how much more traction vehicles have when accelerating, braking, and turning over ice and snow when using winter tires.

 Q: Do you need two or four winter tires?

 A: It's recommended that you fit all four of your wheels with winter tires, and this goes for FWD, RWD, and AWD vehicles.
 If you fit just two winter tires, one end of your vehicle will react differently to the other, making it feel less stable.

 Q: Can winter tires be used all year?

 A: In theory, you could use winter tires year-round, but it's not recommended.
 Once temperatures rise, winter tires have less grip on wet and dry roads compared to regular tires.
 A winter tire's soft compound will also wear away quickly if used throughout the year, costing you in the long run.

 Q: Are all-season tires the same as winter tires?

-A: No. First, winter tires are made with hydrophilic rubber, which makes the tires roll over soft, snow-covered pavements.
-Second, winter tires have larger grooves on the tread to cut through and scoop snow.
-Summer and all-season tires, on the other hand, are made of a stiffer rubber compound that’s designed to be resistant to rough and hot pavements and often lose traction on soft surfaces.
+A: Winter tires are made with hydrophilic rubber, which provides more traction over snow and ice.
+Winter tires also have deeper grooves and sipes for added traction.
+Summer and all-season tires, on the other hand, are made of a stiffer rubber compound that’s designed to be resistant to rough and hot pavements.